 This is a web page for providing AREA information to people.
-I am interested in getting feedback about the presentation of this information.
+Glenn Petroski, the A.R.E.A. administrator, is interested in getting feedback about the presentation of this information.

 We have some information for GMs on reporting tournament results to AREA.

 These pages are based on information provided to me by Glenn Petroski <AREA1@ATT.net>, Bruce Monnin, Daniel Blumentritt, Thomas Arndt, Jeff Miller, John Sharp, and Rob Drozd.
 These guys do all of the hard work.